- Office Hours Monday through Friday 8:30am –5:00pm

-Home Community Based Services is committed to complying fully with the Americans with Disabilities Act (ADA) and ensuring equal opportunity in employment for qualified persons with disabilities.
-All employment practices and activities are conducted on a non-discriminatory basis.
-Hiring procedures have been reviewed and provide persons with disabilities meaningful employment opportunities.
-Pre-employment inquiries are made only regarding an applicant’s ability to perform the duties of the position.
-Reasonable accommodation is available to all disabled caregivers, where their disability affects the performance of job functions.
-All employment decisions are based on the merits of the situation in accordance with defined criteria, not the disability of the individual.
-Qualified individuals with disabilities are entitled to equal pay and other forms of compensation (or changes in compensation) as well as in job assignments, classifications, organizational structures, position descriptions, lines of progression and seniority lists.
-Leave of all types will be available to all eligible caregivers on an equal basis.
-Home Community Based Services is also committed to not discriminating against any qualified caregivers or applicants because they are related to or associated with a person with a disability.
-Home Community Based Services will follow any state or local law that provides individuals with disabilities greater protection that the ADA.
+HCBSP is committed to complying fully with the Americans with Disabilities Act (ADA) and ensuring equal opportunity in registering qualified persons with disabilities.
+All registration practices and activities are conducted on a non-discriminatory basis.
+Registration procedures have been reviewed, providing persons with disabilities meaningful opportunities to provide services.
+Registration inquiries are made only regarding an applicant’s ability to perform the services they will be required to perform for clients.
+Reasonable accommodations will be made for all disabled DSPs and BSCs in accordance with the law.
+Qualified individuals with disabilities are entitled to equal opportunity for referral of clients.
+HCBS is also committed to not discriminating against any qualified DSPs or BSCs because they are related to or associated with a person with a disability.
+HCBS will follow any state or local law that provides individuals with disabilities greater protection than the ADA.
 This policy is neither exhaustive nor exclusive.
-Home Community Based Services is committed to taking all other actions necessary to ensure equal employment opportunity for persons with disabilities in accordance with the ADA and all other applicable federal, state, and local laws.
+HCBS is committed to taking all other actions necessary to ensure equal opportunities for persons with disabilities in accordance with ADA and all other applicable federal, state, and local laws.

-It is the responsibility of each caregiver to promptly notify Home Community Based Services of any changes in personal data.
-Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be contacted in the event of emergency, educational accomplishments, and other such status reports should be accurate and current at all times.
+Each DSP and BSC must promptly notify HCBS of any personal data changes.
+Personal mailing addresses, telephone numbers, number and names of dependents, individuals to be contacted in emergencies, educational accomplishments, and other status reports should always be accurate and current.
 If any personnel data has changed, notify the office.

-Termination of employment is an inevitable part of personnel activity within any organization, and many of the reasons for termination are routine.
+Termination of a Contract is an inevitable part of personnel activity within any organization, and many of the reasons for termination are routine.
 Below are examples of some of the most common circumstances under which employment is terminated:

 - Resignation- voluntary employment termination initiated by a caregiver

-- Discharge- involuntary employment termination initiated by the company.
-Since employment with Home Community Based Services is based on mutual consent, both the caregiver and Home Community Based Services have the right to terminate employment at will, with or without cause, at any time.
-Caregivers will receive their final pay in accordance with applicable state law.
+- Discharge- involuntary contract termination initiated by the company.
+Since the contractual agreement with HCBS is based on mutual consent, both the caregiver and HCBS have the right to terminate the contract at will, with or without cause, at any time.
+DSPs and BSCs will receive their final pay in accordance with applicable state law.

-Home Community Based Services is committed to providing a safe, efficient, and productive work environment for all caregivers.
-Using or being under the influence of drugs or alcohol on the job may pose serious safety and health risks.
-The unlawful manufacturing, distribution, dispensation, possession or use of a controlled substance is strictly prohibited in our workplace.
-Caregivers who violate this policy will be subject to discipline up to and including termination of employment.
-To help ensure a safe and healthful working environment, caregivers may be asked to provide body substance samples (such as urine and/or blood) to determine the illicit or illegal use of drugs and alcohol.
-Refusal to submit to drug testing may result in disciplinary action, up to and including termination of employment.
-Questions concerning this policy or its administration should be directed to the office.
+HCBS is committed to providing a safe, efficient, and productive work environment for all clients, DSPs, and BSCs.
+Using or being under the influence of drugs or alcohol while performing services for a client or traveling to or from a client’s location may pose serious health and safety risks.
+The unlawful manufacturing, distribution, dispensation, possession, or use of a controlled substance is prohibited in our workplace.
+DSPs and BSCs who violate this policy will be subject to discipline up to and including their contract’s termination.

 - Unwanted sexual advances.